ying4uang/vehicle_detection/ReadMe.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I have spent a lot of time tuning the parameters such as window size as I constantly have tree shadows detected as cars.
-To further imporve the result, I could average the results over the frames so the box sizes does not jump around.
+To further imporve the result, I could average the results over the frames so the box sizes does not jump around so much.
+In addition, I want to search for better methodologies to deal with shadows and harsh weather conditions.